Luffier/ladderr/README.md

   <img src="https://i.imgur.com/56zhYu9.png" width="350px" style="border: 1px solid black">
 </p>

 # ladderr
 Access your remote files directly from qBittorrent Web UI, just like in the desktop app.

+⚠️ The script is enable by defaults on all pages, see [section below](#security-concerns) if you want to fix this ⚠️

 ## How does it work?